snow32a/LegacyResource/README.md

 # LegacyResource
-A PE Resource Viewer, Editor, and decompiler for Windows 95+
+A PE Resource Viewer, Editor, and decompiler for Windows 9x and above

 ## Compiling:
-Use mingw for compilation via Make
+Use i686 mingw32 for compilation via make.